qingpeng9802/build-maix-bit-k210-bare-metal-debug-dev-env/README.md

 ## Development Environment
 Host: Windows 10 Build 19042.685
 Virtual Machine: VMware Workstation 16 Player (VirtualBox has some tricky things on USB)
-System image: ubuntu-20.04.1-desktop-amd64.iso  (Use desktop version to use mutiple terminals and VS Code easily)
+System image: ubuntu-20.04.1-desktop-amd64.iso  (Use desktop version to use multiple terminals and VS Code easily)

 > We did not choose WSL2 here because of [WSL #2195](https://github.com/microsoft/WSL/issues/2195).
 WSL2 is using Hyper-V, but Hyper-V does not support USB pass-through.
     Alternative Solutions:
     1. OpenOCD on Windows, ToolChain on WSL2
     2. Use [usbip-win](https://github.com/cezanne/usbip-win), OpenOCD use IP access USB device
-    Just do yourself a favour, use VM :)
+    Just do yourself a favor, use VM :)

 ## Prepare Development Environment Steps

-Recommend Step for creating a working diretory (optional):
+Recommend Step for creating a working directory (optional):
 `mkdir k210 && cd k210`

 ### ToolChain Installation